 USJ’s ABA program prepares compassionate, driven individuals for a challenging and rewarding career in the unique field of behavior analysis.

 All of our courses are offered on campus and either begin at 4 p.m. or 6:45 p.m.
 Monday through Thursday.
 You should expect to be on campus 1-2 nights per week.
 We do not offer any online courses.
-However, the final year offers a hybrid model for the research capstone course, especially if students are conducting their project off-campus.
+However, a hybrid model is used for the research capstone course, especially if students are conducting their project off-campus.

 As part of the M.S. coursework, in your final year you must propose, complete, and defend an empirical master’s thesis.
 You will work in collaboration with experienced full-time faculty member for the entirety of this project.

 The M.S. in ABA program can be completed in two or three years.
 You will take 2-3 courses per semester, depending on which option you choose.

 Yes, USJ offers a small number of competitive assistantships each year.
 For additional questions and information, please contact the Office of Graduate Academic Services ([email protected]).

 That is absolutely fine.
 You are not required to complete the Gengras Center Practicum.
 If you elect to work at an off-campus location, the USJ practicum coordinator will be available to assist you in locating and documenting BACB supervision experiences.
 Students not enrolled in the Intensive Practicum course will enroll in six credits of Practical Applications coursework.

 No posts to display